 Existing Utilities: Contact local utility companies and make arrangements to obtain utility company location and marking service prior to start of Earthwork operations.

-Locate existing underground utilities in areas of Work.
+Locate existing underground utilities in areas of Work using “Ground Penetrating Radar (GPR)” detection.
 If utilities are to remain in place, provide means of support and protection during Earthwork operations.

 Pothole and locate existing underground utilities at locations to assure that no conflict with Work of this Contract will occur and required clearance is available to prevent damage to existing utilities.